AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-out-of-office-settings.md

 ---
 title: Configure Out of Office settings
-description: Configure Out of Office settings for your AEM Forms Workflow.
+description: Delegate tasks while on leave or out of the office for seamless workflow execution.
 ---
 # Configure Out of Office setting {#configure-out-of-office-settings}